ABA Data Collection Methods: Types, Examples, and Best Practices

 Time Sampling

 Time sampling checks whether a behavior is happening at specific moments in time instead of observing continuously.
-It is useful in group settings and supports efficient aba therapy data collection.
+It is useful in group settings and supports efficient ABA therapy data collection.

 Probe Data Collection